wp-plugins/cr-post2pingfm/readme.txt

 Tested up to: 2.7.1
 Stable tag: 0.3

-a wordpress plugin that will automatically post an update to [ping.fm]: http://www.ping.fm/ (ping.fm) for every publish.
+a wordpress plugin that will automatically post an update to ping.fm for every publish.

 == Description ==

-a wordpress plugin that will automatically post an update to [ping.fm]: http://www.ping.fm/ (ping.fm) for every publish.
+a wordpress plugin that will automatically post an update to [ping.fm](http://www.ping.fm/ "ping.fm") for every publish.

 == Installation ==